abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

 The contents of this altered version of `Af.cpp` are attached to the global module!

-But with the MSVC compiler, the program compiles, links an runs fine.
+But with the MSVC compiler, the program compiles, links and runs fine.

 What are other compilers saying about this?